imanilchaudhari/yii2-social-share/README.md

-Yii2 social share- A beautiful social share bar for yii2.
+Yii2 social share- A beautiful social share buttons for yii2.
 =========================================================
-This is a social share bar for yii2 projects.
+This is a social share buttons for yii2 projects.

 Installation
 ------------